LukasNad/vulnerable-software-in-your-pocket/README.md

 # Vulnerable Software in Your Pocket

-This repository is for the seminar and workshop that takes place on December 13th 2022 at UPJS Košice.
+This repository is for the seminar and workshop that take place on December 13th 2022 at UPJS Košice.

 ## Environment Setup